MobileApps-Cascadia/mapping-state-songs/README.md

 Personality (the feeling of the app: color, images, interactivity)
 -------
-The app should integrate colors and images specific to the selected state.
+The app should have a clean, streamlined feel and integrate colors and images specific to the selected state as appropriate.